The following article is an excerpt from "A Book of Bible Study",

 To download the entire book in PDF format, visit our home page at https://www.abookofbiblestudy.net/

 The Apostle Paul exhorted Timothy to be diligent in correctly handling the word of truth (2 Timothy 2:15).
-In order to correctly handle God’s word, we must interpret the Bible considering not only the words in the verse or verses under consideration, but we must also consider the context of the passage in which the verses appear.
-We must also interpret the verses considering the teachings of all the rest of the Scriptures as a whole.
+In order to correctly handle God’s word, we must interpret the Bible considering not only the words in the verses under consideration, but we must also consider the context of the passage in which the verses appear.
 In addition, we must consider who is being addressed in a particular passage.
+And we must also interpret the verses considering the teachings of all the rest of the Scriptures as a whole.
 When we interpret the Bible in this way, by letting “Scripture interpret Scripture” in such a way that our interpretation is not contradicted by other teachings in the Bible, then we can have confidence that we have correctly handled the word of God.

 Many skeptics and some believers will say that there are contradictions in the Bible.
 However, when the word of God is correctly handled or interpreted by letting the Scriptures themselves interpret the meaning of other Scriptures, we will find that passages in the Bible which once seemed to be contradicted by other passages can be demonstrated to be in agreement with one another.

 When we interpret Scripture in the light of other Scriptures, and the teachings and understanding that we derive from our interpretations are in no way contradicted by other teachings in the Scriptures, then we can be confident that we have correctly handled the word of truth, as Paul exhorted Timothy.